The spectra of Banach algebras of holomorphic functions on polydisk type domains: Introduction

 \section{Introduction}

 In 1961, I.J.
-Schark \cite{S} proved for each $f \in \Ho^\infty (\D)$, i.e., a bounded holomorphic function on the open disk $\D$, and for each $z \in \overline{\D}$ that the the image of the fiber $\M_z (\Ho^\infty (\D ))$ under the Gelfand transform $\widehat{f}$ of $f$ coincides with the set of all limits of $(f(x_{\alpha}))$ for the convergent nets $(x_{\alpha})\subset D$ to $z$ (you can find the definitions of the unexplained notations in Section \ref{Background}).
-This result has been called as the Cluster Value Theorem.
+Schark \cite{S} proved the following result. \begin{theorem} For each $f \in \Ho^\infty (\D)$ and $z \in \overline{\D}$, the image of the fiber $\M_z (\Ho^\infty (\D ))$ under the Gelfand transform $\widehat{f}$ of $f$ coincides with the set of all limits of $(f(x_{\alpha}))$ for the nets $(x_{\alpha})\subset D$ converging to $z$. \end{theorem} All the definitions and unexplained notations can be found in Section \ref{Background}.
+This result has been called the Cluster Value Theorem.
 It is also known as the weak version of the Corona Theorem, which was proved by L. Carleson \cite{C}.
-R.M.
-Aron et al. \cite{ACGLM} presented the first positive results for the Cluster Value Theorem in the infinite dimensional Banach space setting by proving that the theorem is true for the Banach algebra $\Ho^\infty (B_{c_0})$.
-Though they showed that this theorem is true for the closed subalgebra $\mathcal{A}_u (B_{\ell_2})$ of $\Ho^\infty (B_{\ell_2})$, it is still open if this theorem holds for $\Ho^\infty (B_{\ell_2})$.
+In the infinite dimensional Banach space setting, R.M.
+Aron et al. \cite{ACGLM} presented in 2012 the first positive results for the Cluster Value Theorem by proving that the theorem is true for the Banach algebra $\Ho^\infty (B_{c_0})$.
+Though they showed that the Cluster Value Theorem is also true for the closed subalgebra $\mathcal{A}_u (B_{\ell_2})$ of $\Ho^\infty (B_{\ell_2})$, it is still open if this theorem holds for $\Ho^\infty (B_{\ell_2})$.
 Surprisingly, a domain $U$ of a Banach space has not been found for which the Cluster Value Theorem does not hold.

 Three years later, W.B.
-Johanson and S.O.
+Johnson and S.O.
 Castillo \cite{JC} proved that the Cluster Value Theorem holds also for $C(K)$-spaces, when $K$ is a scattered compact Hausdorff space by using similar arguments as in \cite[Theorem 5.1]{ACGLM}.
-However, up to our knowledge, $c_0$ and $C(K)$ with $K$ a compact Hausdorff scattered, are the only known Banach space $X$ for which the Cluster Value Theorem holds for $\Ho^\infty (B_X)$.
+However, up to our knowledge, $c_0$ and $C(K)$ with $K$ a compact Hausdorff scattered, are the only known Banach spaces $X$ for which the Cluster Value Theorem holds for $\Ho^\infty (B_X)$.
 For historical background and recent developments on this topic, we refer to the survey article \cite{CGMP}.